Julie Heldman: Olympics

-Later tennis career
+Later career

 In early 1969, Heldman had two wins over world number one Margaret Court, one win over U.S. number one Nancy Richey, and two wins over the 1968 U.S. Open champion Virginia Wade.

 Heldman's most important title was the Italian Open, where she beat Ann Jones in the semis and Kerry Melville in the final.

 During her career, Heldman reached the semifinals of three Grand Slam singles championships: the 1970 French Open, the 1974 Australian Open, and the 1974 US Open.

 She also won doubles title at the US Women's Clay Court Championships and at the Canadian Open in 1974.

 She was one of the Original 9, which was a group of female tennis players who joined the Virginia Slims Circuit, even with the risk of suspension for doing so.
 The Virginia Slims Circuit eventually led to the creation of the WTA Tour.

 Women's pro tour

-In 1970, Heldman's mother Gladys established the women's pro tour at the suggestion of Larry King and the sponsorship of Joe Cullman and Virginia Slims.
-She ran the tour for its first three years.
+In September 1970, Heldman's mother Gladys ran the first Virginia Slims tournament in Houston where nine top women players (the “Original 9”) competed.
+At the end of the tournament, the Original 9 voted to have Gladys run a women’s pro tour, which she established and ran from 1970 through 1973.
 Julie Heldman was one of the Original 9 players who competed in the Houston event, and she played on the tour until she retired in 1975.